microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 * Limit high privilege access by using an AAD Security Group with PIM for admin access to the environments
 * Create DLP policies to limit data flow between trusted MSFT connectors and 3rd party APIs, aligned with your organizational requirements
 * Manage the correct number of environments in the tenant to avoid sprawl and conserve capacity
-* Limit creation of production and sandbox environments to only specific administrators
+* Enable auditing for your tenant and environments to understand usage and available capacity
-* Allow users to create trial environments via self-service for exploration and development

 To do: End to end architecture reference